Ziggeo/ziggeo-video-for-gravity-forms/readme.txt

 = 1.9 =
 * Added the option to set tags to video based on other fields on form.
 The same happens once the video is verified.
+* Added the check for the conditional logic so that notices are not outputted in cases when your server does not hide them (you should if not dev site ;) ).

 == Changelog ==